JuliaSpace/SatelliteToolbox.jl/docs/src/man/earth/geomagnetic_field_models.md

 coordinate system.
 In case of **geodetic coordinates**, the X-axis is tangent to the ellipsoid at the selected location and points toward North, whereas the Z-axis completes a right-hand coordinate system.

+The optional arguments `P` and `dP` must be two matrices with at least 14x14 real numbers.
+If they are present, then they will be used to store the Legendre coefficients and their derivatives.
+In this case, no allocation will be performed when computing the magnetic field.
+If they are not present, then 2 allocations will happen to create them.

 If the keyword `show_warns` is `true` (default), then warnings will be printed to STDOUT.